 Also Read: How Much Should I Spend on a Motherboard?

-Intel B560, B660 and AMD B550 are mid range chipset often preferred by design and editors on a budget, as well as by gamers.
+Intel B560, B660, and AMD B550 are mid-range chipsets often preferred by design and editors on a budget and by gamers.

-They offer features such as newer PCIe version, more PCIe lanes, newer and a higher number of USB and M.2 ports, better VRMs, more expansion slots, support for dual graphics card etc
+They offer features such as a newer PCIe version, more PCIe lanes, more unique and higher number of USB and M.2 ports, better VRMs, more expansion slots, support for dual graphics cards, etc.

 Intel B560 Motherboard Prices